Time Out says

 But it’s not kebab-shop food.
 Take the poussin: the charred, blackened edges offsetting its chilli, red pepper, sumac and garlic marinade.
 Think of it as a juicier, smokier, tangier take on tandoori baby chicken.
 Also great were salty, moreish morsels of broken eggs, or a bowl of stewed guinea fowl, its thin saffron-laced gravy studded with baby potatoes and sour barberries.

 A few dishes lacked sparkle, like a bland houmous, and a dull block of feta with a too-small herb salad.
 But Berenjak is one of those joints Soho can’t have too many of: vibrant and atmospheric, with very good food, eager-to-please staff, and a bill that won’t kill.

-Berenjak is named after the handfuls of brightly coloured, toasted rice eaten as a snack at funfairs in Persia.
-As you duck through a reimagined, typical Persian shopfront you are greeted by an open kitchen, giving a full view of our chefs manning the flaming tanoor, mangal barbecue, and vertical rotisserie – all the traditional tools of the Persian chef.
+Berenjak is named after the handfuls of brightly coloured toasted rice eaten as a snack at funfairs in Persia.
+As you duck through a reimagined Persian shopfront you'll be greeted by an open kitchen, giving a full view of chefs manning the flaming tandoor, mangal barbecue, and vertical rotisserie – all the traditional tools of the Persian chef.

 27 Romilly St

 |Price:||Dinner for two with drinks and service: around £90.|